koalacoding/e_commerce/README.md

 * Added an interface in the admin zone allowing an admin to add a new product.
 * Allow an admin to put a product in a specific menu.
 * When clicking on a menu, show all the products belonging to this menu.

-## To do.

 * Add a basket system.
-* Number of items in the basket must be shown dynamically.
 * Add a page to see basket details.

+## To do.

 * Handle a design problem in the basket view where the name of the product get on multiple lines.
-* Changing variables, functions... names to the Javascript Google style.
+* Change Javascript variables, functions, names... to the Google style Javascript.
-* Organize with a better style "style.css".
+* Better organization of "style.css".

 ## To commit.